aig-upf/fs-private/README.md

 In order to install and run the `FS` planner, you need the following software components:

 1. The [LAPKT Planning Toolkit](http://lapkt.org/), which provides the base search algorithms used with our heuristics.
+You should use the branch `v2_work`, as explained [here](https://github.com/miquelramirez/LAPKT-public/blob/v2-work/aptk2/README.md).

 1. A [custom version](https://bitbucket.org/gfrances/downward-aig) of the Fast Downward PDDL 3.0 parser (written in Python), modified with the purpose of fully supporting the functional capabilities of the language and allowing for constraints and external procedures to be used on the specification of the domain.